-In the end, remember that a good vet is not only one who will offer the services you need, but also one that makes you and your pet feel comfortable.
-You should feel like your concerns are being heard, communication is easy and recommendations are clear.
+In the end, remember that a good vet is not only one who will offer the services you need, but also one who makes you and your pet feel comfortable.
+You should feel like your concerns are being heard, communication is easy, and recommendations are clear.
 Above all, you want a vet whose treatment philosophy matches yours.
 This often means personalized and compassionate care, where the vet takes an individual interest in your fur-baby and gets to know both of you closely.

 Making the Cut

 By now, hopefully one or two of the vets you called will stand out, so you can focus on which of the few are the best for you.

 We recommend that you drive-by, see what the facility looks like, how much parking there is, and if getting to to the parking lot is easy.

 Finally, you’ll have to try one your choices.
 You can’t always tell, even if you’ve done your homework, which one will feel right.
 But you’ll know it if the one you picked isn’t right for you, and then you try the next one.

 Fortunately, the Apex, Cary, Raleigh area has many veterinarians, so you will have plenty of choices.
 We hope you’ve found this summary helpful as you seek your other family doctor.